Local Artist Policy

 Thank you for your interest in WJTL.
 We have been blessed by the input and ministry of Christian Artists wtihin our listening area.
 You would be hard pressed to find another station, of any kind, anywhere, that has been impacted as much as WJTL by its local music scene.
 WJTL’s playlist includes more than 50 local artists of the past and present.

 Local Music has not been relagated to some backwater time slot on WJTL.
-You can hear many of the artists we play throughout the day, drive time, request time, middays, anytime, including the Praise and Worship program, Rock Jam and Archives.
+You can hear many of the artists we play throughout the day, drive time, request time, middays, anytime, including the Praise and Worship program, Some Sort of Rock Show and Archives.
 We have attempted to incorporate quality local Christian Music into our playlist whenever possible.

 What is the criteria for local artists being played on WJTL?